bitcointranscripts/bitcointranscripts/greg-maxwell/2015-01-08-openssl-bug.md

 ---
-title: Greg Maxwell - OpenSSL bug discovery (2015–01-08)
+title: OpenSSL bug discovery
-speaker: Greg Maxwell
 transcript_by: Michael Folkson
 tags: ['bitcoin core', 'testing']
+speakers: ['Greg Maxwell']
+date: 2015-01-08
 ---

-Name: Greg Maxwell

 Topic: OpenSSL bug discovery

 Location: Reddit

-Date: January 8th 2015

 <https://np.reddit.com/r/programming/comments/2rrc64/openssl_security_advisory_new_openssl_releases/cnilq2w/?context=3>

 # OpenSSL bug discovery

 I contributed to the discovery and analysis of CVE-2014-3570 "Bignum squaring may produce incorrect results".
 In this case, the issue was that one of the carry propagation conditions was missed.
 The bug was discovered as part of the development of libsecp256k1, a high performance (and hopefully high quality: correct, complete, side-channel resistant) implementation of the cryptographic operators used by Bitcoin, developed primarily by Bitcoin Core developer Pieter Wuille along with a number of other people.